Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% (teamId described as 'The team ID to retrieve').
-The description adds no additional semantics beyond this.
+With 100% schema description coverage and a single parameter (teamId) already described in the schema as 'The team ID to retrieve', the description adds no additional meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.